-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company is dependent on financing being available for the continuing working capital requirements of the Company and financing for the exploration and development of the Company's project being available.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company is dependent on equity financing being available for the continuing working capital requirements of the Company and funding for the exploration programs.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that material uncertainties exist that cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.